nimtable/iceberg-compaction/README.md

 The example includes:
 - Setting up an in-memory Iceberg catalog
 - Creating a sample table.
-- Performing table compaction using BergLoom
+- Performing table compaction using iceberg-compact

 For more details, see the [memory-catalog example](./examples/memory-catalog/).